uofuseismo/sisPoller/README.md

 The SIS poller works by comparing the time stamps in the SIS files of interest to the time stamps in a local database.
 When the [last modified](https://files.anss-sis.scsn.org/production/FDSNStationXML1.1/UU/) time exceeds the time that is in the local database then an email is sent to interested parties.

+In practice, this workflow is a little more complicated at UUSS.

+   1. Launch a container that uses the software in this repository to
+       *  Scrape SIS
+       *  Update a Postgres database
+       *  Provided an update is detected send a PUT request to an AWS gateway.
+   2. At AWS
+       *  Pass the PUT request to a Lambda function
+       *  The Lambda validates the request and propagates to SNS
+       *  Interested parties that are subscribed to the appropriate SNS topics then receive emails

 ## Getting Started

 To get this up and running requires two steps.
 The first is creating a database.
 Then, once the database is created, pushing the initial set of files.